LearnableVW/Learnable-Visual-Words/README.md

 To interpret deep models’ predictions, attention-based visual cues are widely used in addressing *why* deep models make such predictions.
-Beyond that, the current research community becomes more interested in reasoning *how* deep models make predictions, where some prototype-based methods employ interpretable representa- tions with their corresponding visual cues to reveal the black-box mechanism of deep model behaviors.
-However, these pioneering attempts only either learn the category-specific prototypes and deteriorate their generalizing capacities, or demon- strate several illustrative examples without a quantitative evaluation of visual-based interpretability with further limitations on their practical usages.
-In this paper, we revisit the concept of visual words and propose the Learnable Visual Words (LVW) to interpret the model prediction behaviors with two novel modules: se- mantic visual words learning and dual fidelity preservation.
+Beyond that, the current research community becomes more interested in reasoning *how* deep models make predictions, where some prototype-based methods employ interpretable representations with their corresponding visual cues to reveal the black-box mechanism of deep model behaviors.
+However, these pioneering attempts only either learn the category-specific prototypes and deteriorate their generalizing capacities, or demonstrate several illustrative examples without a quantitative evaluation of visual-based interpretability with further limitations on their practical usages.
+In this paper, we revisit the concept of visual words and propose the Learnable Visual Words (LVW) to interpret the model prediction behaviors with two novel modules: semantic visual words learning and dual fidelity preservation.
 The semantic visual words learning relaxes the category-specific constraint, enabling the general visual words shared across different categories.
 Beyond employing the visual words for prediction to align visual words with the base model, our dual fidelity preservation